ePages-de/epages-devportal/_posts/2016/2016-04-25-epages-hackathon-2016.md

 Another year, another ePages hackathon.
 Spring is a nice season for hacking, isn't it?
-The world comes alive, the days are longer, and our developers have even more energy... for coding {% emoji wink %}!
+The world comes alive, the days are longer, and our developers have even more energy... for coding 😉!
 But what exactly did we do?

 ## Ready, steady...